The online application is available on Stanford's Graduate Admissions website at http://gradadmissions.stanford.edu/

 There is no separate application for financial aid.
 Candidates admitted into the PhD program automatically receive full funding by requesting it on the application form.

-Guidelines and applications for waivers of the application fee can be found here.
+Guidelines and applications for waivers of the application fee can be found on the Grad Admissions website here.